 - Provide important opportunities for reflection

 - Students must be 18 years or older on the first day of the course

 - Students must be on 50ml or less or equivalent

 - Students must have a letter from their doctor confirming their fitness to participate fully in the programme.

 - Students must be in receipt of a dept of social protection payment or be on a CE or TUS scheme before starting.

 Or complete the referral form which can be found here

-Applications should be in before 1st June with interviews taking place shortly after (date to be confirmed)
+Applications can be made anytime with interviews taking place during the month of August (date to be confirmed)